 Tip #1 Gather Strong Medical Evidence

-Medical paperwork is the foundation of any long-term disability claim.
-Collect all the medical evidence from your doctors that are treating your disability.
-Be sure that your doctors are noting your pain levels and cognitive difficulties on your chart.
+Medical records are the foundation of any long-term disability claim.
+Gather all medical evidence from your doctors who are treating your disability.
+Make sure that your doctors note your pain levels and cognitive difficulties in your medical records.
 This is not always common practice, but you will need detailed documentation for your claim.

-For example, let’s assume a claimant has a significant back injury (such as herniated discs) and the claimant cannot sit, stand, or even walk for very long.
-The most comfortable position is for the claimant to lie down for 50% of the day to alleviate pain.
-There are not many jobs that will accommodate the need to lie down for half of the day.
-So the claimant will want to make sure there is good “objective medical evidence” to support the subjective complaints of pain.
-Objective evidence may include MRIs, X-Rays, etc.
+For example, let’s say a claimant has a significant back injury (such as a herniated disc), and can’t sit, stand, or even walk for very long.
+The most comfortable position is for the claimant to lie down for 50% of the day to relieve the pain.

 Tip #2 Anticipate Surveillance